centerforaisafety/Intro_to_ML_Safety/Transparency/Transparency.md

 There isn't a canonical saliency map for text.
 Saliency maps for text are helpful for writing adversarial examples.
 # Feature Visualization
 The goal of feature visualization is to understand what a model's internal component detects.
 We can do this by synthesizing an image through gradient descent that maximizes said target component.
 For instance, if we want to 'visualize' a neuron, we attempt to generate an input which maximizes the neuron's activation.
-(We can do this through gradient descent).
 We also visualize Channels, as well (which are more informative)

 ![](images/FeatureVisualization.png)
 *Image from OpenAI*